 Apply to G&T Programs

-If your child is eligible, apply to Gifted & Talented next spring by the deadline provided with your G&T application—see your application for details on how and when to apply.
+If your child is eligible, apply to Gifted & Talented by May 13—see your G&T application for more details.

 Your child may have priority to attend certain G&T programs because of where they live or because their sibling goes to a certain school or G&T program.